 - No childcare services offered.
 We will provide those with small children or special needs appropriate start time flexibility.

 - No beginner instruction offered.
-Although we welcome national event newcomers and will offer recreational White and Yellow courses, this will look more like a short-staffed local event.
+Although we welcome national event newcomers and will offer recreational White, Yellow, and Orange courses, this will look more like a short-staffed local event.